 On the way to the actual border we were again stopped 4 times on police controls.
 It was funny as they picked randomly one piece of luggage for scanning.
 No idea why as we passed a very stringent control in the border city previously and were driving the highway with fenced and cameras.
 Probably they have an obligation to do it, but are to lazy to check all the bags (and good that they are).

-China was very different than other countries (captain obvious).
-The landscape was very different than what I saw in Pakistan or later in Tajikistan.
+China was very different compared to other countries (captain obvious).
+The landscape was very distinctive to what I saw in Pakistan or later in Tadjikistan.
 I really felt like on another planet.
 But most importantly, I could feel the distance to local people.
 I felt much more that I am in a military state than in Burma.
 I am sorry for them, most of these people have to obey stringent rules imposed on each aspect of their live if they do not want to go to prison.
 The state has the complete power over them.
-Xinjiang belongs to China for a long time, but given the demography there it should probably be independent state.
-It is also worth to note that nothing from USA works in China.
-Google, g-mail Facebook and whatever else we know.
+Xinjiang belongs to China for a long time, but given its demography, it should probably be an independent state.
+It is also worth to note that US website do not work in China.
+Google, G-mail, Facebook and whatever else we know.
 Set up a VPN before you go to not have problem with communication.